thomasebsmith/website/README.md

 $ python3 -m http.server 8000
 Serving HTTP on :: port 8000 (http://[::]:8000/) ...
 ```

+## Philosophy
+- Use a simple, consistent color scheme
+- Make the site fast and lightweight
+- Highlight important content
+- Make the site cross-browser compatible

 ## License
 This site is **not** released as open-source software.
 It is source-available;